Deivid182/next13-product-hunt/README.md

-# User Stories for techNotes
+# User Stories for Product Hunt Clone

 1. [ ] I can create my account
 2. [ ] I can login